reinaldoc/dbsync/docs/backends.rst

 Backends
 ********

-The backends are responsible for acquire and persist data on a database.
+The backends are responsible for acquire and persist data on a file, on a database, whatever you like.

 Ldap
 ====